markAPIado/chitchaty/README.md

 You may also check the live demo version of chitchaty: https://chitchaty.herokuapp.com.

 ## Heroku Deployment
-NOTE: The project provides also the necessary setup for your heroku depl.yment.
+NOTE: The project provides also the necessary setup for your heroku deployment.

  1. Install the Heroku CLI
  2. Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line).